 This page contains a snapshot of the state of mental wellbeing in Australian workplaces.

-Anxiety disorders affect 1 in 7 people, and affective disorders such as depression affect 1 in 16 (Australian Bureau of Statistics, One in five Australians have a mental illness)
+Mental health in Australia Mental health is the 3rd biggest health problem in Australia.<superscript>1<superscript> Anxiety disorders affect 1 in 7 people, and affective disorders such as depression affect 1 in 16.<superscript>2<superscript> 45% of Australians aged 16-85 will experience a mental disorder in their life.

-3. Hilton M, Assisting the Return on Investment of Good Mental Health Practices as cited in Cowan G, Best Practice in Managing Mental Health in the Workplace)
+3. Hilton M, Assisting the Return on Investment of Good Mental Health Practices as cited in Cowan G, Best Practice in Managing Mental Health in the Workplace.

 4. HeadsUp & PricewaterhouseCoopers,